OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) is a networking protocol that creates real-time communication between a server and one or more clients.
 It is often used for chat applications because it allows you to read and write text simultaneously.

 As shown in the following code sample, custom functions can use WebSockets.
-In this example, the WebSocket logs any message sent to it.
+In this example, the WebSocket logs each message that it receives.

 ```js
 const ws = new WebSocket('wss://bundles.office.com');